NoordKing1/Open-Ports-Scanner/README.md

   socket library in python deosnt support old tcp ports like `Transmission Control Protocol`

   add more ports like: `network time` && `POP3` && `IMAP-SSL`

+  fix Specific Port Scanning Problem

+  add some more styles

 }